News and Resources

 Bringing More Benefits to Developing Villages

 Humanity for Children, working in Simanjiro villages, and the Olmoti project, devoted to bringing benefits to the people of Olmoti, added a key dimension to their life-improvement work.
-The people they serve in clinics and schools and sewing centers had been going home to very unhealthy homes.
+Before engaging the Maasai Stoves & Solar Project, the people they serve in clinics, schools, and sewing centers were going home to very unhealthy homes.

-These two programs are finding the resources to invite the Maasai Stoves & Solar Project to their work areas.
-These collaborations are bringing healthier homes to the people through the Maasai Stoves & Solar Project.
-Work with the Project gets the smoke out of the houses and lights them with solar-powered electric light, far from the grid in these locations.
+These two programs located resources making it possible to invite the Maasai Stoves & Solar Project to their work areas.
+These collaborations bring healthier homes to the people, getting the smoke out of the houses.
+It also lights the homes with solar-powered electric light, far from the grid, in these locations.

-In Olmoti, we have also brought our expertise in organizing women’s groups, and four groups of 25 women each are already benefiting from their funds-sharing-bank and their livestock businesses.
+In Olmoti, the International Collaborative provided expertise in organizing women’s groups, and four groups of 25 women each are already benefiting from their funds-sharing-bank and their livestock businesses.

 The Project trained new members of the Maasai Women’s Installation Team in Simanjiro district and in the remote Olmoti village at the eastern base of Mt.
 Kilimanjaro.
 They are installing the ICSEE stoves into the houses of the people.